zxiao2017/ISQA3420/UseCases.md

-Use Case 1
+Use Case 1<br>
-Title: Developer Determine License and Vulnerability Primary Actor: Developer
+Title: Developer Determine License and Vulnerability<br>
+Primary Actor: Developer<br>
-Goal in Context: Scan all external softeare package and gather vulnerability information
+Goal in Context: Scan all external softeare package and gather vulnerability information<br>
-Stakeholders: Developre / Manager
+Stakeholders: Developre / Manager<br>
-Preconditions: Developer is able to evaluate the software pakage's vulnerability and license infromation, by using NIST vulnerability database
+Preconditions: Developer is able to evaluate the software pakage's vulnerability and license infromation, by using NIST vulnerability database<br>
-Main Sucess Scenario: Developer checked the software package before implementation Failed End Conditions: Developer uses invalid license and vulnerability  information for the project
+Main Sucess Scenario: Developer checked the software package before implementation<br>
+Failed End Conditions: Developer uses invalid license and vulnerability  information for the project<br>
-Trigger: Developer upload a external software package
+Trigger: Developer upload a external software package<br>

 Use Case 2
 Title: Corporate Manager Dtermine the Risk of External Source